lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 Shear-warp volume rendering is essentially an efficient variant of ray casting.
 The correspondence between samples and pixels allows us to take advantage of a standard ray casting technique known as early ray termination.
 When we have determined that a pixel has reached full opacity during compositing, we no longer need to consider the remaining samples that project onto this pixel since they do not contribute to the final pixel value.
 The biggest efficiency improvement in shear-warp volume rendering comes from run-length encoding the volume.
 This compression method removes all empty voxels from the dataset, leaving only voxels that can potentially contribute to the image.
 Depending on the classification of the data, it is possible to achieve a greater than 10:1 reduction in voxels.
 As we step through the compressed volume, the number of voxels skipped due to run-length encoding also indicates the number of pixels to skip in the image.
 One drawback to this method is that it requires three copies of the compressed volume to allow for front-to-back traversal from all view directions.
 In addition, if we wish to use a perspective viewing transformation then we may need to traverse all three compressed copies of the volume in order to achieve the correct traversal order.

 Volume rendering can also be performed using the Fourier slice projection theorem <em style="color:blue;background-color: white">\[Totsuka92\]</em> that states that if we extract a slice of the volume in the frequency domain that contains the center and is parallel to the image plane, then the 2D spectrum of that slice is equivalent to the 2D image obtained by taking line integrals through the volume from the pixels on the image plane.
 Therefore we can volume render the dataset by extracting the appropriate slice from the 3D Fourier volume, then computing the 2D inverse Fourier transform of this slice.
-This allows us to render the image in O(n2logn) time as opposed to the O(n3) complexity required by most other volume rendering algorithms.
+This allows us to render the image in $O(n^2 \log n)$ time as opposed to the $O(n^3)$ complexity required by most other volume rendering algorithms.

 Two problems that must be addressed when implementing a frequency domain volume renderer are the high cost of interpolation when extracting a slice from the Fourier volume, and the high memory requirements (usually two double precision floating-point values per sample) required to store the Fourier volume.
 Although some shading and depth cues can be provided with this method, occlusion is not possible.